Configure and manage Microsoft Threat Experts capabilities

 Read the privacy statement, then click Submit when you're done.
 You will receive a welcome email once your application is approved.

-Receive targeted attack notification from Microsoft Threat Experts
+Where you'll see the targeted attack notifications from Microsoft Threat Experts

 You can receive targeted attack notification from Microsoft Threat Experts through the following medium:

-- The Microsoft Defender ATP portal's Alerts dashboard
+- The Defender for Endpoint portal's Alerts dashboard

 - Your email, if you choose to configure it